gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/state-data.md

 Visually observe the plot.
 What appears to be the relationship?

-Exercise 7

-&nbsp;Life expectancy is somewhat positively correlated with income.&nbsp;
+ Life expectancy is somewhat positively correlated with income.

-&nbsp;Life expectancy is somewhat negatively correlated with income.&nbsp;
+ Life expectancy is somewhat negatively correlated with income.

-&nbsp;Life expectancy is not correlated with income.&nbsp;
+ Life expectancy is not correlated with income.

-Explanation

-Although the point in the lower right hand corner of the plot appears to be an outlier, we observe a positive linear relationship in the plot.

-CheckShow Answer

 ## Problem 2.4 - Predicting Life Expectancy - An Initial Model

 The model we built does not display the relationship we saw from the plot of life expectancy vs. income.
 Which of the following explanations seems the most reasonable?

-Exercise 8

-&nbsp;Income is not related to life expectancy.&nbsp;
+ Income is not related to life expectancy.

-&nbsp;Multicollinearity&nbsp;

-Explanation

-Although income is an insignificant variable in the model, this does not mean that there is no association between income and life expectancy.
-However, in the presence of all of the other variables, income does not add statistically significant explanatory power to the model.
-This means that multicollinearity is probably the issue.

-CheckShow Answer
+ Multicollinearity

 ## Problem 3.1 - Predicting Life Expectancy - Refining the Model and Analyzing Predictions